 Experts claim that farmers growing vegetables and fruits have been completely ignored.
 Photo: Indrajit Das/Wikimedia Commons.

 The government has also announced changes in the Agricultural Produce Marketing Committee (APMC) architecture stating that a central law will be formulated to provide adequate choices to the farmer to sell their produce at a remunerative price, barrier-free inter-state trade and a framework for e-trading of agriculture produce.
-In May 2020 itself, states like Uttar Pradesh, Madhya Pradesh, Gujarat and Karnataka have brought ordinances to amend the APMC architecture.
+In May 2020 itself, states like Uttar Pradesh, Madhya Pradesh, Gujarat, and Karnataka brought ordinances to amend the APMC architecture.

 On these reforms, ICRIER’s Shweta Saini said that the government subsequently announced long-due reforms in APMCs and the ECA, along with encouraging contract farming and they are steps in the right direction.

 “However, these are not the short-term measures which the farmers require right now.
 Once implemented in the right spirit, these measures will show an impact only in the medium to the longer run, but not immediately.
-Even the moratorium announced on the loans for farmers will help only 30-31% farmers who have taken any institutional loan.
+Even the moratorium announced on the loans for farmers will help only 30-31% of farmers who have taken any institutional loan.
 Most farmers remain uncompensated as of date.
 These farmers are no less COVID warriors who ensured a continuous supply of essential commodities even when everything else was shut.
 The relief package should find ways to compensate farmers for losses incurred today.
 Besides, should the government also not find ways to reward them?”
 Saini asked.

-Yudhvir Singh said, “the package is tilted towards helping the companies involved in agri-business and not farmers” and “hasn’t translated into more money in the hands of farmers.”
+Yudhvir Singh said, “The package is tilted towards helping the companies involved in agri-business and not farmers” and “hasn’t translated into more money in the hands of farmers.”

 The farmer groups, however, are concerned that this is a way towards corporate farming and would help the big corporates, not farmers.

-All India Kisan Sabha’s (AIKS) General Secretary Hannan Mollah too criticised the central government and said that it wants to only help the corporates in controlling the agriculture sector.
+All India Kisan Sabha’s (AIKS) General Secretary Hannan Mollah also criticized the central government and said that it wants to only help the corporates in controlling the agriculture sector.
 “If the government goes ahead and brings in the reforms it has highlighted then most of the farmers will become irrelevant and everything will be controlled by big corporations.
 This is when despite all the neglect and apathy, the farmers are ensuring food security even during the lockdown.
 They are being continuously betrayed by the government of India,” Mollah told Mongabay-India.

 “The Government had announced intentions of doubling the income of the farmers but if anything has increased in the past few years it is the suicide rate of the farmers.,” he said while adding that several suicides of farmers have already been reported from across the country because of the losses incurred due to COVID lockdown.